-The Site ultimately discharges into the Assabet River and therefore is also subject to the Total Maximum Daily Load (TMDL) for the SuAsCo watershed which includes a 90% phosphorus reduction.
-The site BMPs will be designed to remove the required nutrient levels.
-These calculations will be provided as design progresses.
+The Site ultimately discharges into the Assabet River and therefore is also subject to the Total Maximum Daily Load (TMDL) for the SuAsCo watershed which includes a requirement for phosphorus reduction.
+As a redevelopment, the project will reduce phosphorus runoff to the extent practicable.
+Phosphorus loads will be reduced as a result of the decrease in impervious area on the site, and the installation of a water quality structure for runoff from the parking area.